-^{1.} RM Marini, 'Brazilian interdependence and imperialist integration', Monthly Review, 17, 7, 1965, p.22.
-Recommending Marini's ideas to fellow South Africans in a Review of African Political Economy article, Melanie Samson offers a valid critique of earlier analysis: 'Although Bond is clear as to who benefits from subimperialism, he does not explicitly elaborate a theorisation of subimperialism.
+1. RM Marini, 'Brazilian interdependence and imperialist integration', Monthly Review, 17, 7, 1965, p.22.
+Two preliminary debates can be joined.
+First, recommending Marini's ideas to fellow South Africans, Melanie Samson offers a valid critique of earlier analysis: 'Although Bond is clear as to who benefits from subimperialism, he does not explicitly elaborate a theorisation of subimperialism.
 As an aside he asserts that, in the earlier imperial period analysed by classical theorists, imperial capacity was "reproduced through subimperial processes."
-He also notes continuities in South Africa's sub-imperial project in the Democratic Republic of Congo in the apartheid and post-apartheid eras.
+He also notes continuities in South Africa's subimperial project in the Democratic Republic of Congo in the apartheid and post-apartheid eras.
 Despite his careful elaboration of the changing nature of imperialism, Bond presents an ahistorical, unchanging conceptualisation of subimperialism.'
 (M Samson, '(Sub)imperial South Africa?
 Reframing the debate', Review of African Political Economy, 36,119, 2009, p.96.)
 The rise of BRICS offers an opportunity to correct this conceptualisation, although I hold to the standard argument that imperialism in Africa is largely exercised through the looting of resources and the application of neoliberal socio-economic policies, with South Africa mainly lubricating that process; for an earlier version, see P Bond, Looting Africa, London, Zed Books, 2006.

-expanded its rate of trading with the major emerging economies - especially China - from around 5 to 20 percent of all commerce in the post-apartheid era (1994-2012).
+especially in South Africa's case.
+Much of the long-standing (apartheid-era) critique of South African subimperialism still applies, but what is new is that thanks to financial deregulation associated with the country's 'elite transition' from racial to class apartheid during the 1990s, what were formerly Johannesburg and Cape Town-based regional corporate powers - Anglo American Corporation, DeBeers, Gencor (later BHP Billiton), Old Mutual and Liberty Life insurance, SA Breweries (later merged with Miller), Investec bank, Didata IT, Mondi paper, etc - escaped.
+Their financial headquarters are now in London, New York and Melbourne, and the outflows of profits, dividends and interest are the main reason South Africa was ranked the 'riskiest' amongst 17 emerging markets by The Economist in early 2009, requiring vast new foreign debt obligations to cover the hard currency required to facilitate the vast capital flight.
+Meanwhile, the African continent expanded its rate of trading with the major emerging economies - especially China - from around 5 to 20 percent of all commerce in the post-apartheid era (1994-2012).
 By 2012 the rationalisation and facilitation of tighter continental economic relationships was one of Pretoria's leading objectives, according to its main foreign official dedicated to BRICS, deputy minister Marius Fransman: 'South Africa also presents a gateway for investment on the continent, and over the next 10 years the African continent will need \$480 billion for infrastructure development.'2